sruthi-kurra/fraud-detection-gnn/README.md

     Random Forest"]
     F --> E
 ```
 ## Graph Construction

-Transactions are converted into a graph where:
+The original IEEE-CIS dataset is purely tabular, with each row representing an individual transaction.
+To enable graph learning, transactions were transformed into an account-level graph.

-- **Nodes** represent customer accounts
+- **Nodes** represent customer accounts (`card1`)
-- **Edges** connect accounts that share behavioral signals — email domains, merchants, or transaction patterns
+- **Edges** connect accounts sharing behavioral signals such as email domains, billing regions, merchants, or suspicious transaction patterns

-The resulting graph has **13,553 nodes** and **2.3 million edges**, which lets GraphSAGE learn from each account's neighborhood rather than treating every transaction as independent.
+- **Node features** include 10 engineered transaction and identity attributes aggregated at the account level

+This converts 590K independent transaction rows into a relational graph with **13,553 nodes** and **2.3M edges**.

+The motivation is that fraud often appears as coordinated behavior rather than isolated anomalies.
+Fraudsters frequently reuse devices, merchants, email domains, and billing information across multiple stolen cards, forming localized fraud rings that GNNs can detect through neighborhood structure.

 ---